nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Marking a pet as present: `present`

-Mark a pet as present on a given date, with a pick-up time and drop-off time (if any).
+Mark a pet as present on a given date, with school bus pick-up time and drop-off time (if any).

 Format: `present INDEX date/dd-MM-yyyy [pu/HH:mm do/HH:mm]`